FOR IMMEDIATE RELEASE

 - Sankofa, a middle school game that teach students about a culturally significant African culture, the Asante of Ghana, created by the University of California – Irvine

 - Luther, a mobile game created by Target Games that allows children to learn the history the reformer Martin Luther and experience the challenges of the late Middle Ages

 - SYSTEMS-Virtual Vet, a game that equips children with knowledge allowing them to make better food and life choices, from the University of George College of Education

 - IBiome-Ocean, created by SpringBay Studio, a game to inform a generation of children to help them make a difference in our ocean habitats and species preservation

 - Excavate! designed for use by social studies teachers teaching world history topics that teaches children about the scientific process of excavation from Dig-IT!
 Games

 - Kitchen King, a game teaching project planning, execution and financial control from Tata Interactive, developed for use at the Hult Business School.
 Players must manage a fictional commercial kitchen for a day

 - First Impressions, a VR game that teaches conflict resolution from North Carolina State University.
 Participants learn to respond to a cross-cultural incident in a business situation, part of a course aimed at developing global management and leadership skills.

 Winners will be given a chance to attend this summer’s Serious Play Conference Events and display their games.
-This year conferences will be held at George Mason University July 10-12, 2018 and University at Buffalo July 17-19.
-For more information, go to www.seriousplay-dc.com and to www.seriousplay-ny.com
+This year conferences will be held at University of Central Florida July 10-12, 2018 and University at Buffalo July 17-19.
+For more information, go to www.seriousplay-dc.com and to www.seriousplay-montreal.com